Stage 6 Drama

 HSC Marking & Assessment Videconference: The Drama Written Examination

-In Term 2 2010 the Curriculum Directorate K-12 at the NSW Department of Education and Training provided a series of state wide videoconferences for HSC teachers that focussed on HSC marking and assessment in Drama.
-These videoconferences provided teachers with points of reference about recent changes to internal assessment for HSC Drama and advice about supporting students in their preparations for the HSC Written Examination.
-ACCESS THE PRESENTATION HERE.
+The videoconferences provided teachers with points of reference about changes to internal assessment for HSC Drama, and advice about supporting students in their preparations for the HSC Written Examination.

 This document provides three different approaches to programming drama in the Preliminary and HSC Courses